Leprosy in Japan: The present situation

-There are about 2600 ex-patients in 13 national Hansen's disease sanatoriums and 2 private hospitals as of May 1, 2009.
-There are no active leprosy patients, and all are recovered or have after-effects of leprosy.
-Their mean age is 80.
+About 2,600 former patients have been treated in 13 national Hansen's disease sanatoriums and 2 private hospitals as of May 1, 2009.
+There are no active leprosy patients, and all have recovered or have after-effects of leprosy.
+Their mean age is 80 years old.
 Because of sterilization and abortion, they do not have children.
-Many of them have diseases of advanced ages or handicaps and aids are necessary.
+Many of them have diseases because of advanced age or handicaps, and aids are necessary.
 Some earnestly hope for social rehabilitation, but there are very few who are active in society.

-Those in the sanatoriums enjoy life in or out of the sanatoriums; medical and living care are helped by doctors and health workers.
+Those in the sanatoriums enjoy life in or out of the sanatoriums; medical and living care are provided with the help of doctors and health workers.
 Their families visit them in sanatoriums and vice versa.
 They may be treated in other medical facilities, if necessary.

 Religions

-Every leprosy sanatorium in Japan has churches and Buddhist temples (there are no temples attached to sanatoria in Okinawa Prefecture), and it is true that patients had faith, though some patients stated that deciding on religion was in preparation for their death in the leprosaria.
+Every leprosy sanatorium in Japan has churches and Buddhist temples.
+(There are no temples attached to sanatoriums in Okinawa Prefecture.)
+It is true that patients had faith, though some patients stated that deciding on religion was in preparation for their death in the leprosaria.
 In days gone by, they could not share the family graves, an instance of leprosy stigma.
-In Kikuchi Keifuen Leprosarium, statistics showed Buddhism A 757, B 85, C 89, D (Sokagakkai) 51, Shintoism A 11, Shintoism B 9, Catholic 51, Christianity 95, as of 1979.
+In Kikuchi Keifuen Leprosarium, statistics showed Buddhism A 757, B 85, C 89, D (Sokagakkai) 51, Shintoism A 11, Shintoism B 9, Catholic 51, and Christianity 95, as of 1979.

 Abortions and sterilization

-Since 1915, sterilization had been performed in public sanatoriums in Japan.
+Since 1915, sterilization was performed in public sanatoriums in Japan.
 Married life was permitted.
 Abortions were performed.
 Because of this, patients did not have children.

-The Leprosy Prevention laws of 1907, 1931 and 1953, the last one only repealed in 1996, permitted the segregation of patients in sanitariums where forced abortions and sterilization were common, (even if the laws did not refer to it), and authorized punishment of patients "disturbing peace".
+Of the Leprosy Prevention laws of 1907, 1931, and 1953, only the last one was repealed in 1996 which permitted the segregation of patients in sanitariums where forced abortions and sterilization were common (even if the laws did not refer to it), and authorized the punishment of patients "disturbing peace".